 The regulator is consulting around key issues raised by stakeholders and has mooted penalties ranging from £0.6m to £4.6m for each DNO.

-Many of the DNOs face penalties for inadequate stakeholder engagement with customers that want to connect to the network or, in the case of local authorities and councils, plan longer-term programmes of work.
+Many of the DNOs could face penalties for inadequate stakeholder engagement with customers that want to connect to the network or, in the case of local authorities and councils, plan longer-term programmes of work.

 Some of the networks may be penalised because customers say they appear not to have a single point of contact for connections, making a difficult process more difficult, and for generally taking too long to provide a quote.
 Some have been accused of being ‘obstructive’.